 Jared’s teaching experiences encompass every level from elementary school to undergraduate.
 Courses taught at the university level include Theatre Appreciation and Introduction to Theatre for non-majors; Introduction to Theatre for majors; Texts and Contexts in Western Theatre; and The Art of Communication and Presentation.
 Theatre courses include playwriting and general education courses at the elementary, middle-, and high-school level.
 Arts education administration experience includes overseeing arts enrichment programs for K-12 students and designing and implementing a summer program for elementary school students.

 Jared’s teaching philosophy is built on five pillars:

 - Quality Material: A subject should be taught holistically, with regard paid to its every constitutive part.
 It should be analyzed with the best available tools and scholarship at our disposal.
 Evidence of cultural and scholarly diversity should be visibly apparent.

 - Clarity of Expectations: A well-structured, transparently administered course provides security to all parties involved.
 Students should be under no illusions as to what I expect of them in terms of work and conduct, nor should they have reason to doubt my preparedness or my commitment.

-- Sensitivity to Student Needs: Students bring more to the table than their academic concerns, and it is important for me to be attentive to their learning styles, backgrounds, and lived experiences.
-As a teacher, I must always advocate for a student’s wellbeing, academic or otherwise, and be available to aid them as I am able.
+- Sensitivity to Student Needs: Students bring more to the table than their academic concerns, and it is important to be attentive to their abilities and lived experiences.
+As a teacher, one must always advocate for a student’s wellbeing, academic or otherwise.

 East Lubbock Promise Neighborhood Grant